rtivital/express-template/README.md

-# Fastify template
+# Express template

-A basic fastify server template with TypeScript, ESM, ESLint and Prettier.
-Node.js 18+ is required.
+A basic express server template with TypeScript, ESM, ESLint and Prettier.
+Node.js 24+ is required.

 ## Getting started